-UK Army ROTC has been a commissioning source for the United States Army for over a hundred years.
-Centrally located at Buell Hall next to UK’s main building, Army ROTC has one primary task: to turn college students into military officers.
+UK Army ROTC has been a commissioning source for the United States Army since 1917.
+The Wildcat Battalion is centrally located on campus inside Buell Armory, next to UK’s Visitors Center, Gatton Student Center.
+Army ROTC has one primary task: to turn college students into military officers.
 This is done through a combination of classroom instruction, physical fitness training, training exercises, and special events.
-Throughout each semester, Cadets will participate in events ranging from early morning runs and marches to working alongside UK Police Department to ensure safety at the packed UK football games.
+Throughout each semester, Cadets will participate in events ranging from early morning runs and marches, providing Color Guard at Division I athletic events to working alongside the UK Police Department while ensuring safety on campus.
 There is always need for motivated individuals to come out and take part.

 The benefits of participating in a collegiate ROTC program are plentiful.
 Every year the graduating seniors receive not only a college diploma, but a commission as a Second Lieutenant in the United States Army.
 Until that day, however, there is no shortage of training events to introduce Cadets to the community they will one day enter.